tbashore/transcoder-scripts/README.md

 * Scripts depend on binary tools in your path (e.g. MP3 support requires LAME).

 ## To Do
-* Factor out Codec class and duplicated subclasses.
+* Factor out baseline transcoder functionality.